Coconut Oil

 Stage-1 hypertensive patients.

-Coconut oil supplementation did NOT significantly affect blood pressure variability or markers of hemodynamic regulation vs control.
+Coconut oil supplementation did not significantly affect blood pressure variability or markers of hemodynamic regulation vs control.
 Negative finding — coconut oil should not be promoted for hypertension management.

 4